joshisadesigner/frontend-nanodegree-arcade-game/README.md

 horizontally and vertically with the arrow keys.
 If the player reaches the water the player can press the enter key to restart the game.

+## Instructions

+To load the game open index.html on your preferred browser, To move the player press the arrow keys.

 ## Controls

 Up Arrow: 1 step forward.